sonertari/PFRE/README.md

 PFRE is a packet filter rule editor for OpenBSD/pf.
 PFRE is expected to be used by beginners and system administrators alike.

 The [UTMFW](https://github.com/sonertari/UTMFW) and [PFFW](https://github.com/sonertari/PFFW) projects use PFRE on their web administration interfaces.
-If you don't want to [install PFRE](https://github.com/sonertari/PFRE#how-to-install) yourself, you can download the installation iso file of [UTMFW](https://github.com/sonertari/UTMFW#download) or [PFFW](https://github.com/sonertari/PFFW#download) to test drive PFRE easily.
+If you don't want to [install PFRE](https://github.com/sonertari/PFRE#how-to-install) yourself, you can download the installation files of [UTMFW](https://github.com/sonertari/UTMFW#download) or [PFFW](https://github.com/sonertari/PFFW#download) to test drive PFRE easily.

 ## Features